ScriptLike/14.33-Short-Project/README.md

 # 14.33 Short Project

-In the ShortProject folder there are the follow: 2 folders, the given voting.xlsx dataset, and a python script.
+In the PythonDataCleaning folder there are the follow: 3 folders, the given voting.xlsx dataset, and a python script.

 Three folders
 ===============